Sunak says he has never smoked but it is ‘irrelevant’ to proposed crackdown

 Mr Sunak outlined plans in his Tory Party conference speech to introduce a new law that would stop children who turn 14 this year and those younger from ever legally buying cigarettes or tobacco in England.

-Asked on LBC on Friday whether he had ever smoked, Mr Sunak, who also does not drink, said: “No, and it has absolutely no relevance to anything.
+Asked on LBC on Friday whether he had ever smoked, Mr Sunak, who is also teetotal, said: “No, and it has absolutely no relevance to anything.
 The issue here is about protecting our kids.

 “And the point I was making is, we’ve got an opportunity to do something that will stop our kids growing up smoking.